Purdue-CS193/lab-1-wh0pman/index.md

 # William Hopman's First CS193 Lab

--I love that my CS193 TA inspires me to be even half as great a person as he is.
+-I love what an upstanding and inspiring figure my TA is!
--I like that the class is simply designed to help me move aong in my success learning computer science, not to levy punishing coding problems on me :)
+-I like that the class is simply designed to help me in learning comoputer science.
+It's just here to help!

 1. Numbered
 2. List